Damienlee69/agregarr-docs/docs/creating-a-collection.md

 Give your collection a name.
 Some collection types offer preset names, or you can enter your own custom title.

 :::note Tip
 If you name collections the same in both Movies and TV libraries, Plex will link them together when viewing.
+However, you should never have two collections with the same name in the same library, as Plex gets confused.
 :::

 ### Visibility